Ad-Deen/UAV-Project-Bee-Custom-Made-Flight-Controller/README.md

 # ESP32-S3 Custom Flight Controller for Autonomous UAV

-A fully customizable, low-cost UAV flight controller firmware built on **ESP32-S3** for control, telemetry, and visual frame capture.
+A fully customizable, low-cost UAV flight controller firmware built on **ESP32-S3** for control, telemetry, and **ESP32-S3-CAM with OVA5640** for visual frame capture.
 The system uses **Wi-Fi** for all communications, eliminating the need for additional telemetry or video transmission hardware.
 The firmware is open-sourced to support UAV research on a tight budget.

 ## Features